Frequently Asked Questions

 Q: Will my mobile phone work?
 Will I have access to the Internet?

 It’s not guaranteed that your phone will work, we recommend reaching out to your cell phone provider to see the available international plans.
 For most of our destinations, wifi is available in hotel lobbies, rooms, or common areas.
-Note that wifi may incur an extra charge in some hotels.

 Q: Do I need to get vaccines before I travel?